logo

 Spacecraft Overview

-PrintSat is a 1U CubeSat weighing less than 1kg.
-It carries several on-board sensors to help assess changes in the properties of the Windform material caused by exposure to the space environment.
-These sensors include and torsional strain gauge, surface resistivity monitor and a radiation microdosimeter
+PrintSat was a 1U CubeSat weighing less than 1 kg.
+It carried several on-board sensors to help assess changes in the properties of the Windform material caused by exposure to the space environment.
+These sensors included a torsional strain gauge, surface resistivity monitor, and radiation microdosimeter

 Status